kkomarocker/code-assessment-web-master/README.md

 - It has two main functions; Remove and Update Qty.
 - "Remove" button simply removes whole item from cart and updates stock in the product.
 - Users can update qty in cart by pressing either "+" or "-" to increment or decrement the qty.
 Both buttons disables when the value between these buttons is reached to max stock or 1.
-- Total, tax and grand total section updates when the "Update Cart" button is clicked
+- Total, tax and grand total section updates on decrement / increment of qty.

 ### Update Cart

-- Updates product qty and amount section accordingly.
+- Alerts user that cart has been updated.

 ## TODO / Final thoughts

-- Image loading: I tried to set it as relative path inside img tag but couldn't make it.
-(Even tried to copy the link from actual website where the image was located and placed in the img tag) This is a reason why there is a huge (and ugly) gap next to product title..
 - Using bootstrap is nice if there is short time to build.
 I think the downside is it is hard to reproduce styling when the app has to satisfy with multiple devices. (i.e. mobile and tablet)
+  -Create test module for CartItem component.

 # Thank you!